All About Violets: February's Birth Flower

 • Teas and Syrups: When mixed into teas or syrups, they provide not only a hint of sweetness but also antioxidant benefits.

-It's essential, however, to ensure that any violets consumed are specifically grown for human consumption to avoid any harmful effects.
+It's essential, however, to ensure that any violets consumed are specifically grown for human consumption to avoid any harmful effects; do not eat violets out of a February birthday bouquet.

 Medicinal Uses of Violet Flowers

 Since they grow prolifically in temperate zones, violets have been collected for a variety of uses since the ancient Greeks.
-Violets have been eaten, fermented, and used in medicine, in addition to being worn or used to decorate.
-Since they are rich in vitamins and have soothing anti-inflammatory properties when applied to the skin, herbalists throughout history have used them to nourish and heal.
-Violets are not only a natural source of Vitamin C but also serve as effective antioxidants.
+They have been eaten, fermented, and used in medicine in addition to being worn or used to decorate.
+Since violets are rich in vitamin C and have soothing anti-inflammatory properties when applied to the skin, herbalists throughout history have used them to nourish and heal.

 • Immune System Boost: Violets can enhance your immune system, helping your body fend off illnesses more effectively.